delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ## Website

 Chris has an amazing personal website.
-Unfortunately my screenshot tool messes up on his website (blame FireFox) so I couldn't add screenshots.
+Unfortunately, my screenshot tool messes up on his website (blame FireFox) so I couldn't add screenshots.
 I highly recommend you visit his website for some inspiration.
 It lists some of his internships and all of his programming projects in a nice portfolio as well as contact information.

 http://iamchrisjim.com/

 You'll notice that Chris has a lot of experience with Free Code Camp too.
-If you're going for a job in tech, showing extra ciricular love to programming or data science or whatever you like is always good.
+If you're going for a job in tech, showing extra curricular love to programming or data science or whatever you like is always good.

 ## Blog